 It was cagey to start as both looked to score from long range, pair of right hands in the second half of the opener shading it for the champion.

 Upping the pace in round two, Taylor began throwing punches in bunches as Jonas looked to score in between.
 A clash of heads angered the Liverpudlian and both were warned by referee Marcus McDonnell – although it was the Wicklow woman who appeared to be at fault.

-Aggressively fighting in the clinch Taylor instigated war in the third.
+Aggressively fighting in the clinch, Taylor instigated war in the third.
 Jonas responded with her first major shots but this, in turn, elicited more venom from the Bray boxer who was willing to fight fire with fire.
-Both did damage and, although Gallagher was roaring his approval, 36-year-old Jonas was looking uncomfortable.
+Both did damage and, although Gallagher was roaring his approval and Jonas was heavier punches, the 36-year-old was looking uncomfortable.

 The action slowed in the fourth and Taylor was picking the cleaner punches from range.

 Jonas backed Taylor to the ropes in the first minute of the fifth but Taylor fought out well with hooks both upstairs and down.

 Going into the second half there was plenty of drama.
 Taylor landed a sweet flurry but appeared to be knocked off balance momentarily when she was spun and clocked with a straight left hand – the best punch of the fight at that stage.

 Jonas enjoyed a strong seventh, landing hard and often as Taylor was forced to bite down on the gumshield and the bout threatened to unravel.